ds-wizard/guide/docs/application/administration/settings/system/index.rst

 System Settings
 ***************

-System settings allow us to configure basics about the organization running the DSW instance, how can user register and login, and finally the privacy and support information for the users.
+System settings allow us to configure basics about the organization running the |project_name| instance, how can user register and login, and finally the privacy and support information for the users.

 ----